-For information on roles, users, and user groups, refer to the Cisco Unified Communications Manager Administration Guide.
+For information on roles, users, and user groups in Cisco Unified Communications Manager, refer to the Cisco Unified Communications Manager Administration Guide.
+For information on roles and users in Cisco Unity Connection, refer to the User Moves, Adds, and Changes Guide for Cisco Unity Connection.